Episode 19

 Like what you just heard?
 Support the process and rate us on Apple Podcasts :)

-About the Works In Process w/ George Garrastegui, Jr. Podcast:
+About the Works In Process Podcast:

 A podcast series by George Garrastegui, Jr. — designer, educator, and creative catalyst.
 Works In Process is a collection of discussions that explore and demystify the creative process.
 I interview individuals to gain more insight into the ways they work and the projects they produce.